snowf14k3/lightweight-instrumentation/README.md

 # simple-agent

-a simple agent code by jvmti
+A simple agent that may leak memory